DEA-GE/LAVA/README.md

 > [!NOTE]
 Take additional care when using a study region with a __coastline__.
 Coastlines can be very difficult and complex.
 Always cross check the results.

-> [!NOTE]
-For a sophisticated potential analysis __additional data__ is needed like specific local exclusion zones or protected areas.
-This depends on the study region and data research as well as engagement with local authorities is needed.
-A good global dataset for protected areas is [protected planet](https://www.protectedplanet.net/en/thematic-areas/wdpa?tab=WDPA).
-Moreover, waterways and water areas could be used from OSM Data, because land cover data does not always recognize waterbodies.